OFFICE OF THE SELECTBOARD

 ADJOURNMENT

-Ashcraft made a motion to adjourn at (TIME)pm.
-(NAME) seconded the motion.
-Motion passed 5-0
+Edwards made a motion to adjourn at 9:35 pm.
+Ashcraft seconded the motion.
+Motion passed 5-0.

 Respectfully submitted,